-Ц Copy of school parent and family engagement policies describing how the school, parents, and students will jointly develop a school-parent compact for improved student academic achievement Copy of school-parent compact with all necessary compact requirements (see above) Evidence that the school-parent compact was developed jointly with parents (e.g. meeting agendas, meeting minutes, sign-in sheets, correspondences) Evidence that the school-parent compact was shared and utilized as a tool with all Title I parents Flyers, website announcements, message recordings, or other school-parent compact parent meeting advertisements/feedback opportunists Pictures, presentation slides, or handouts from school-parent compact meetings
+- Copy of school parent and family engagement policies describing how the school, parents, and students will jointly develop a school-parent compact for improved student academic achievement Copy of school-parent compact with all necessary compact requirements (see above) - ☐ Evidence that the school-parent compact was developed jointly with parents (e.g. meeting agendas, meeting minutes, sign-in sheets, correspondences) - ☐ Evidence that the school-parent compact was shared and utilized as a tool with all Title I parents - ☐ Flyers, website announcements, message recordings, or other school-parent compact parent meeting advertisements/feedback opportunists - ☐ Pictures, presentation slides, or handouts from school-parent compact meetings

-Meets Compliance Innovative Implementation Exceptional Implementation Include a section in the school-level parent and family engagement policy describing how the school, parents, and students will jointly develop the school-parent compact.
-Have a school-parent compact uniquely developed for the school. • Utilize the school-parent compact as a tool throughout the school year to evaluate the compact process and remind parents, students, and the school of their commitment to assist students in meeting district and school academic achievement goals.
-Develop a school-parent compact for each grade level or content area (for high school students) that is linked to student learning and success.
+Meets Compliance Innovative Implementation Exceptional Implementation • Include a section in the school-level parent and family engagement policy describing how the school, parents, and students will jointly develop the school-parent compact. • Utilize the school-parent compact as a tool throughout the school year to evaluate the compact process and remind parents, students, and the school of their commitment to assist students in meeting district and Develop a school-parent compact for each grade level or content area (for high school students) that is linked to student learning and success.
+Have a school-parent compact school academic achievement goals. uniquely developed for the school.

-Meets Compliance Innovative Implementation Exceptional Implementation • Ensure each school-parent compact addresses the necessary requirements (please refer to the school-parent compact checklist for a full list of requirements). • Work with parents to evaluate commitments, and determine how successful each party was throughout the school year in honoring the compact.
-Involve community members in the development of the schoolparent compact.
+Meets Compliance Innovative Implementation E Exceptional Implementation • Ensure each school-parent compact addresses the necessary requirements (please refer to the school-parent compact checklist for a full list of requirements). • Work with parents to evaluate commitments, and determine how successful each party was throughout the school year in honoring the compact. • Involve community members in the development of the school-parent compact.
 Develop videos and other tools that demonstrate • Develop a school-parent compact jointly with parents (all parents of participating Title I students must have the opportunity to provide input/feedback), students, and school faculty and staff. • Provide parents with a copy of the compact once all signatures have been obtained. what meaningful compact relationships and meetings entail. • Distribute school-parent compacts to parents, students, and school representatives for signatures and review. • Ensure each school-parent compact is signed and dated from each parent, student, and school representative.

-Not Compliant Meets Compliance Innovative Exceptional No tes:
+Notes: □ Not Compliant Meets Compliance Innovative Exceptional Notes: